Can better branding foil fake wines?

 But retailers know what they are dealing with.

-In one shop I visited in China, I started to take a keen interest in what I was convinced were fakes – perfectly labelled older vintages of Penfolds 707 – in condition that was just too good to be true.
+In one shop I visited in China, I started to take a keen interest in what I was convinced were fakes – perfectly labelled older vintages of Penfolds 707 – in a condition that was just too good to be true.

 An hour or so later when I returned to investigate further, they had been removed from the shelves by the shop owner who had seemingly been sitting nonchalantly behind the counter showing no interest in me.